-The software on the support CD-ROM is for both Windows 95 and Windows 98.
-The installation procedure differs depending on which Operating System you have.
+The software on the support CD-ROM is for Windows 95/NT/2000 and Windows 98.
+The installation procedure differs depending on which Operating System you have, but the automatic installation is now for Win98 only.

-Installing Under Windows 95/NT/2000
+Installing under Windows 95/NT/2000